Food Safety Management

 The biggest job of any kitchen is maintaining a food-safe environment, from deliveries to storage, prep, and service.
 Food safety hazards include, but aren’t limited to:

-Food allergies: almost half of fatal allergic reactions were caused by restaurants or other food service businesses in the past 13 years, according to the CDC, so your team needs to learn the consequences of allergic reactions and how to prevent them
+• Food allergies: almost half of fatal allergic reactions were caused by restaurants or other food service businesses in the past 13 years, according to the Centers for Disease Control and Prevention (CDC), so your team needs to learn the consequences of allergic reactions and how to prevent them4

 Outside emergencies